-The Code of Conduct Process is one that allows the college to review incidences of inappropriate behavior and make recommendations for disciplinary action.
+The Code of Conduct Process allows the college to review incidences of inappropriate behavior and make recommendations for disciplinary action.
 It is not a legal proceeding and does not require legal representation.
-Subsequent charges could be filed with local authorities, if necessary.
+Subsequent charges could be filed with local authorities.
+If necessary.

-- 1. The Code of Conduct Committee will meet officially as needed in accordance with pending matters. - A meeting is official when six (6) members, including the chairperson are present.
+- The Code of Conduct Committee will meet officially as needed in accordance with pending matters. - A meeting is official when six (6) members, including the chairperson are present.
 The Chairperson will only vote in the event of a tie.
-Documentation of the meeting will be taken and kept confidential. - 3.
-Students who are to appear before the Committee shall receive notification within three (3) business days, outlining the charges against them, with the date and time of hearing. - 4.
-Students appearing before the Code of Conduct Committee shall have
+Documentation of the meeting will be taken and kept confidential. - Students to appear before the Committee shall receive notification within three business days, outlining the charges against them, with the date and time of the hearing. - 4.
+Students appearing before the Code of Conduct Committee shall have the right to be assisted in their defense by an advisor of their choice.
+Legal representation is not necessary, nor warranted.

-- the right to be assisted in their defense by an advisor of their choice.
-Legal representation is not necessary, nor warranted. - Students shall be given an opportunity to testify and to present evidence and witnesses. - 6.
-All matters upon which the decision may be based must be introduced at the scheduled code of conduct hearing.
-The decision shall be based solely upon the evidence. - 7.
-The recommendations that may be proposed by the Code of Conduct Committee will include among others: warning notice, probation, community service work (including work detail assignments), fines, suspension, and/or expulsion.
+- Students shall be given an opportunity to testify and to present evidence and witnesses - All matters upon which the decision may be based must be introduced at the scheduled code of conduct hearing.
+The decision shall be based solely upon the evidence - 7.
+The recommendations proposed by the Code of Conduct Committee will include warning notice, probation, community service work (including work detail assignments), fines, suspension, and/or expulsion.
 The recommendation of the Code of Conduct Committee shall be final unless appealed to the Dean of Student Affairs, within the prescribed timeline outlined.
-The Dean's decision shall become final. - 8.
-All actions of expulsion must be reported to the Enrollment Services Express Center and Office of Financial Aid for appropriate documentation - Code of Conduct Committee Members: The Committee shall be appointed by the Dean of Student Affairs for a term of one academic year (September-June) and shall include the Chairperson and representative of the following areas: - Student Representatives (2) - Community and Continuing Education (1) - Faculty Representative (2) - Student Affairs (1) - Counseling Representative (1)
+The Dean's decision shall become final - IIInal.
+All actions of expulsion must be reported to the Enrollment Services Express Center and Office of Financial Aid for appropriate documentation. - Code of Conduct Committee Members: The Committee shall be appointed by the Dean of Student Affairs for a term of one academic year (September-June) and shall include the Chairperson and representative of the following areas: - Student Representatives (2) Community and Continuing Education (1) - Community and Continuing Education ( - Faculty Representative (2) - Student Affairs (1)Counseling Representative (1)